jonashackt/spring-boot-vuejs/README.md

 ### The problem with SOP

-Single-Origin Policy (SOP) could be a problem, if we want to develop our app.
+Single-Origin Policy (SOP) could be a problem if we want to develop our app.
 Because the webpack-dev-server runs on http://localhost:8080 and our Spring Boot REST backend on http://localhost:8088.

-We need to use Cross Origin Resource Sharing Protocol (CORS) to handle that (read more background info about CORS here https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)
+We need to use Cross-Origin Resource Sharing Protocol (CORS) to handle that (read more background info about CORS here https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)

 #### Enabling Axios CORS support